 The MAMCS (Musée d’Art moderne et contemporain) is a notable museum in Strasbourg dedicated to modern and contemporary art.

-The museum collections cover various subjects, Fine Arts, Graphic Arts and Photography, and range in time from late 19th century to present day.
+The museum collections cover various subjects, Fine Arts, Graphic Arts, and Photography, and range in time from the late 19th century to the present day.

 The MAMCS also organizes temporary exhibitions and offers learning courses and educational programs.

 At the museum, a library, an auditorium, a bookshop, and a restaurant/cafeteria with a panoramic terrace are available to the visitors.
 The MAMCS is fully accessible to people with disabilities.